Enterprise

 Unconcerned

-Unconcerned companies are often very small enterprises (VSEs) that have not yet begun to think about their GHG emissions or their place in a low-carbon economy.
+The Carefree companies are often very small businesses (VSEs) that have not yet started to think about their GHG emissions or the place they could occupy in a low-carbon economy.
 They declare that their business model is not compatible with these issues, which seems to hinder any initial approach.

 This profile is characterized by a low level of knowledge and awareness of climate change.
 Unconcerned people are not in a position to comment on the risks or potential benefits, and find it difficult to position themselves in relation to the issues raised by the transition.